01sw01/revzille/replit.md

 ## Overview

 RevaZille is a premium cloud service that provides fully managed Elasticsearch clusters across multiple cloud providers (AWS, Azure, GCP, and RevaLogix Private Cloud).
 Built by RevaLogix, it offers businesses the ability to deploy powerful, scalable search and analytics infrastructure with consistent high-performance experience regardless of the chosen cloud provider.
-The application features a modern landing page built with React and TypeScript, showcasing the service's capabilities including secure configurations, optional Kibana dashboards, flexible setup options, automated backups, and SLA-backed support.
+The application features a comprehensive landing page built with React and TypeScript, showcasing enterprise-grade technical architecture, professional services, migration capabilities, and detailed performance specifications designed to compete with Elastic Cloud, SquareShift, and other enterprise Elasticsearch providers.

+## Recent Changes (January 2025)

+✓ Enhanced technical depth and professional clarity based on competitor analysis ✓ Added comprehensive technical architecture specifications section ✓ Implemented professional services section with certified expert positioning
+✓ Created migration and integration section for competitive positioning ✓ Enhanced pricing tiers with detailed technical specifications ✓ Improved dashboard preview with advanced monitoring capabilities ✓ Updated navigation structure to include Architecture and Services sections

 ## User Preferences